 Home Security Companies – The Best in the Biz

 Some home security companies have held the champion title for quite some time.
 Many others are rising up to challenge the top dogs though.
 This is good news for you, because it means the playing field is now in your favor.
 As new companies emerge to compete with each other, pricing and equipment options become much more affordable and flexible.

 They are becoming so competitive in fact, that is makes it difficult to tell the plans apart.
 That’s why I want to take a look at where these home security companies are rooted to help you build trust with them.
 These are not your ordinary start-up companies.

 They do not get any older than American District Telegraph.
 These guys founded their company in 1874.
 That is not a typo.
 ADT is 145 years old as I type this.
 And would you believe me if I told you they were able to securely monitor homes in the neighborhood before telephones were invented?

 You guessed it!
 The name gives it away.
 ADT utilized the telegraph system to tie in 50 homes in the local neighborhood to a central call-box that was monitored 24/7/365.
 They even sent out ‘Roundsmen’ to check in on the homes on a regular basis to help prevent crime.

 ADT was the first to pioneer central monitoring stations for home security.
 In 1940 they installed the first automated burglar and fire alarm system.
 I love old technology!

 ADT has since expanded their products and services.
 They keep the competitive advantage as they offer professionally installed wireless monitoring systems for your home.
 ADT partnered with Protection 1 just a couple years ago and they now serve over 7 million customers across the US and Canada.

 You got to hand it to ADT for constantly improving and staying on top.
 If you had any reservations left that central monitoring services don’t work, do you think they would still be in business for 145 years?
 I think that speaks for itself!
-Check out my latest review here.
+Check out the best ADT home security system review.